icerpc/icerpc-docs/pages/docs/icerpc-core/invocation/outgoing-request.md

 }
 ```

-For example, when the Compress interceptor compresses the payload of an outgoing request, it sets the request field
+For example, when the compress interceptor compresses the payload of an outgoing request, it sets the request field
-CompressionFormat.
-This tells the Compress middleware on the other side of the connection "this payload is compressed
+`CompressionFormat`.
+This tells the compress middleware on the other side of the connection "this payload is compressed
-with brotli"; the Compress middleware can then decompress this (incoming) request payload.
+with brotli"; the compress middleware can then decompress this (incoming) request payload.

 ## Request payload and payload continuation